snub-yeah/odin-admin-dashboard/README.md

 ![Dark Theme Page](https://github.com/snub-yeah/odin-admin-dashboard/blob/main/images/Admin_Dark.png?raw=true)
 #### Future Plans
 Not totally sure.
 I might actualy make the search bar do something.
 Potentially, something funny.
+#### What I learned
+I learned a lot about using grids and other CSS tools to make stuff more organized.
+This is also probably the first site I've made that responds well to being resized.